Attendance & Punctuality

 MEDICAL APPOINTMENTS:

 We know that sometimes children need urgent appointments, or parents/carers are given very little choice about the times for hospital appointments. however most appointments are routine, e.g. dental check ups, non urgent GP appointments.
 A lot of school time is missed due to routine medical appointments that could be arranged for a different time.
 While we understand that it can be hard to get appointments, we encourage parents/carers to make appointments outside of school time, or at least at the very beginning or end of the school day so children miss the least amount of time.
+Please complete the form at the bottom of this page, should you be withdrawing your child from school for a medical appointment.

 PERCENTAGES IN TERMS OF DAYS:

-Please never feel the need to be defensive if your child's attendance is falling below 90%, defensiveness and anger with the school does not help your child, but instead work with us to ensure we can get your child back into school more regularly and improve the low figure.
+Please never feel the need to be defensive if your child's attendance is falling below 90%, defensiveness and anger with the school does not help your child, but instead work with us to ensure we can get your child back into school more regularly and improve the current low figure.

 It might be helpful to be aware of the following.
 Schools talk about attendance levels in terms of percentages but what does that actually mean in days?